nixpig/anocir/README.md

 # 🍪 brownie

 An experimental Linux container runtime, attempting to implement the OCI Runtime Spec.
-See below for progress against that goal.
+See the [Progress](#progress) section below for progress against that goal.

 > [!NOTE]
 >
 > 📅 **October 1st, 2024**
 >
 > ✅ `brownie` passes all 270 _default_ tests in the [opencontainers OCI runtime test suite](https://github.com/opencontainers/runtime-tools?tab=readme-ov-file#testing-oci-runtimes).
->
-> See the [Progress](#progress) section below for progress against the remaining test suites.

 This is a personal project for me to explore and better understand the [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/main/spec.md) to support other projects I'm working on.
 It's not production-ready, and it probably never will be, but feel free to look around!
 If you're looking for a production-ready alternative to `runc`, take a look at [`youki`](https://github.com/containers/youki); it does things a bit differently and is pretty cool.